drvojtex/Maen/README.md

 # Maen - Multiple agents ecosystem network

+## Overview

 ## Example of usage

-### Overview
+### Introduction

-- There is an simple example of usage on Boston housing dataset [MLDatasetsBostonhousing]: <https://docs.juliahub.com/MLDatasets/9CUQK/0.5.13/datasets/BostonHousing/>.
+- There is an simple example of usage on [Boston housing dataset](https://docs.juliahub.com/MLDatasets/9CUQK/0.5.13/datasets/BostonHousing/ "MLDatasets package Boston Housing").
 - The dataset contains 506 samples, each of them has got 13 continuous attributes (including target attribute "MEDV"), 1 binary-valued attribute.
 - The goal is to perform a regression of the (continious) target variable.
 - Sources: (a) Origin: This dataset was taken from the StatLib library which is maintained at Carnegie Mellon University. (b) Creator: Harrison, D. and Rubinfeld, D.L.
 'Hedonic prices and the demand for clean air', J. Environ.
 Economics & Management, vol.5, 81-102, 1978. (c) Date: July 7, 1993